 Housing Zoning Code Amendments

 At the conclusion of the 2020 Downtown & Surrounding Neighborhood Housing Study & Strategy, staff from the Tulsa Planning Office continued meeting with community members to discuss how to address Zoning Code barriers to new housing development in Tulsa.
 As a result, some changes were made that apply citywide, and some changes were adopted for several neighborhoods surrounding downtown Tulsa

-What would the changes do?
+What did the changes do?

-→Learn more and see the proposed citywide changes
+→Learn more and see the citywide changes

-→Learn more and see the proposed overlay language
+→Learn more and see the overlay language

 Frequently Asked Questions

 In general, an overlay is a type of special zoning district.
 Overlay zoning is intended to be used when the base zoning district applied to an area remains generally appropriate, but when an additional, modified or eliminated requirement could help implement the city’s planning goals or address an area-specific planning, design or land use regulation issue.
 For more information, see Chapter 20 of the Tulsa Zoning Code.